rachkat/rachkat/README.md

 I love digging into data, spotting patterns, and turning them into insights people can actually use.
 At the core, my work is about translating complex information into **stories and solutions that drive impact**.

-Outside of data, you’ll usually find me trying a new recipe, baking a new sweet treat or outdoors running or hiking, recharging through mindfulness.
+Outside of data, you’ll usually find me trying a new recipe, baking a new sweet treat, or outdoors; running or hiking, recharging through mindfulness.
-Staying active and grounded fuels my passion for balance, which I bring into professional work.
+Staying active and grounded fuels me with determined energy which I bring into professional work.

 ---